This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

-For the family and friends who are taking care of these adults, an adult day care center provides comfort in knowing that their loved one is getting attention, has a social life, and is being supervised in a setting appropriate to their needs.
+For the family and friends taking care of these adults, an adult daycare center provides comfort in knowing that their loved one is getting attention, has a social life, and is supervised in a setting appropriate to their needs.

 She also said that elopement is a risk for those with Alzheimer’s.
 “We can usually redirect a person who wants to leave, but we do not restrain them,” she said.
-“It is up to the family to determine if their loved one can benefit from the services we can provide,” she said.
+“It is up to the family to determine if their loved one can benefit from the services we provide,” she said.

 “Our prices are posted on our website, and we try to make it as economical as possible.
-If you look at the rate for each hour of care, it comes to about $7 per hour, which is cheaper than you can get quality care at just about any other kind of facility,” Marylynne noted.
+Suppose you look at the rate for each hour of care.
+In that case, it comes to about $7 per hour, which is cheaper than getting quality care at just about any other facility,” Marylynne noted.